mth/yeti/doc/reference.rst

 It is available in the type definitions only using inbuilt aliases.
 The internal *map* type has three type parameters:

-* Key type.
+key
   Marker type none is on non-indexable *list* type.
   The *number* type is used for array indexes.
-Any value type can be used for *hash* table keys.
+Any value type can be used for *hash* table keys. value
-* Value type.
-This should be real type for all collections.
+.
+This should be real type for all collections. kind
-* Kind type.
   List marker type is used for lists and arrays and hash marker type is used for hash tables.

 Following inbuilt marker types can be used as map parameters: